 Good governance and compliance with applicable regulations is vital in ensuring the success of Future Generations VCT and the regimes within which it operates.
-In addition, the 'sunset clause', which was introduced in 2015 for VCTs, stated that income tax relief would no longer be given to subscriptions made on or after 6 April 2025, but it is looking likely, following the government's recent announcement, that the VCT legislation will be renewed as they have stated they are supportive of extending VCTs in the future.
+In addition, the 'sunset clause', which was introduced in 2015 for VCTs, stated that income tax relief would no longer be given to subscriptions made on or after 6 April 2025, but it is looking likely that the VCT legislation will be renewed as the government have stated they are supportive of extending VCTs in the future.